 - Several beehives throughout the property

 True to Wyck’s history and emphasis on environmental sustainability, the Home Farm is managed entirely with chemical-free methods.
-We combine the use of hand-powered tools and techniques (similar to those that would have been used in a traditional kitchen garden) with more contemporary production methods in order to demonstrate how to easily grow the maximum amount of food in a small, urban space.
+We combine the use of hand-powered tools and techniques (similar to those that would have been used in a traditional kitchen garden) with more contemporary production methods in order to demonstrate how to easily grow food in a small, urban space.

 The Home Farm plays a key role in educating both children and adults in our local, urban community.
-Food grown on the farm is sold at our weekly on-site farmers market, providing affordable produce to local residents from late May through November.
-In addition, the farm offers an experiential, outdoor classroom and safe greenspace for local children and adults to learn about history, farming, and environmental science throughout all four seasons.
-These programs, centered around the Home Farm, dovetail beautifully with our core mission to preserve the Wyck historic site and maintain the values of innovation, social responsibility, and environmental sustainability.
+Although we no longer host a weekly farmers market, the farm offers an experiential, outdoor classroom and safe green-space for local children and adults to learn about history, farming, and environmental science throughout all four seasons.
+Learn more about Wyck’s Home Farm Club!